I’m cooped up with my iPad Pro and a Magic Keyboard. Here’s what I’ve learned

 Weighty matters

-If you have heretofore been using an iPad Pro with a Smart Keyboard—or no keyboard at all—the heft of the Magic Keyboard is so startling that Apple should ship it with a warning sticker urging you not to judge it on first impressions.
+If you have heretofore been using an iPad Pro with a Smart Keyboard—or no keyboard at all—the heft of the Magic Keyboard is so startling at first that Apple should ship it with a warning sticker urging you not to judge it on first impressions.
 According to my scale, my 2018 12.9″ iPad Pro and its Magic Keyboard weigh a total of 2.93 pounds vs. 2.29 pounds for the same tablet in the Smart Keyboard Folio.
 (The Magic Keyboard is compatible with both the 2018 iPad Pro models and their ever-so-slightly heavier 2020 replacements.)

 As I transferred the tablet into its new case, that .64 pound of additional bulk felt like the difference between an ultralight traveling companion and a boat anchor.
-I felt better, however, when I stumbled across my vintage 2013 9.7″-screen iPad and Logitech keyboard at the back of a closet.
+I felt better, however, when I stumbled across my vintage 2013 9.7″ iPad and Logitech keyboard at the back of a closet.
 Together, they weigh 2.85 pounds, only around an ounce and a quarter less than the 12.9″ iPad Pro and Magic Keyboard.
 (Unlike the Magic Keyboard, which draws power and transmits keystrokes via the iPad Pro’s Smart Connector, the Logitech had a battery and Bluetooth.)

 I don’t remember finding that old iPad/keyboard combo to be a burden when it was the one I toted everywhere.
 And 2013 me would have been dazzled by the iPad Pro and Magic Keyboard’s many improvements, starting with the far larger screen and keyboard.